MattCSmith/Project-365/README.md

 ## Day 158
 ### **Project:** PBG App & Bot
 Today I worked on more mobile optimisations.
 Hopefully making the homepage fully optimised.

+## Day 159
+### **Project:** PBG App & Bot
+Today I worked on ton more mobile optimisations, Making the server pages somewhat fully optimised.
+I also created the members page, aswell as adding a few little things that were missed along the way